roboscienceorg/book/source/Introduction/whatisrobot.rst

 The 1960’s saw significant experimentation with manipulator designs, feedback systems and actuator types.
-One such example of a robotic manipulator is the Stanford Hydrolic Arm and Stanford Manipulator, designed in 1969 by Victor Scheinman, a Mechanical Engineering student working in the Stanford Artificial Intelligence Lab (SAIL).
+One such example of a robotic manipulator is the Stanford Hydraulic Arm and Stanford Manipulator, designed in 1969 by Victor Scheinman, a Mechanical Engineering student working in the Stanford Artificial Intelligence Lab (SAIL).